emarock/proxy-pac-proxy/README.md

 > Note: proxy-pac-proxy requires at least Node v7.6.0

 > Note2: installation requires access to the public npmjs.com
 > repository.
-This is straightforward when connected to a public
+That is straightforward when connected to a public
 > network, but may be tricky those network environments where
 > proxy-pac-proxy is needed.
 In the latter case, `npm` can be
 > instructed to access the Internet through a previously discovered
-> HTTP proxy with the `--https-proxy` option
+> HTTP proxy by using the `--https-proxy` option.
+This is needed only
+> at installation time; afterwards proxy-pac-proxy takes care of the
+> problem

 To install *proxy-pac-proxy* on your system run: